luispedro/diskhash/README.md

 wrappers follow similar APIs with variations to accommodate the language specificity.
-They all use the same underlying code, so you can open a hashtable created in C from Haskell, modify it within your Haskell code, and later open the result in Python (although Python's version currently only deals with integers, stored as longs).
+They all use the same underlying code, so you can open a hashtable created in C from Haskell, modify it within your Haskell code, and later open the result in Python.

-Cross-language functionality will work best for very simple types so that you can control their binary representation (64-bit integers, for example).
+Cross-language functionality will only work for simple types where you can control their binary representation (64-bit integers, for example).

 Reading does not touch the disk representation at all and, thus, can be done on top of read-only files or using multiple threads (and different processes will